 You would help people face to face or over the phone, email or instant messaging.

-You’d need to have a wide knowledge of operating systems, software and hardware.
-You’d need to be able to explain the problem and the solution clearly to non-technical users.
+You would need to have a wide knowledge of operating systems, software and hardware.
+You would need to be able to explain the problem and the solution clearly to non-technical users.

 You may work for a company as part of its information technology team or provide IT support services to one or more companies.